 » Redwood Hikes Map for Butano: An awesome map by Dave Baselt.
 Thanks, Dave!
 This map also shows the 1.7 mile long Candleabra Trail, which is missing in the official trail map.

 » Redwood Hikes Map: Bay Area Trail Map: Saratoga to Big Basin, First edition, 2010.
 This is an excellent map sold by Dave Baselt ($6.95 in Dec 2011).
 This map is useful for exploring many parks in this area.
 Highly recommended for avid hikers.

 Notes: In Dec 2012, the western section of Jackson Flats Trail presented many obstacles.
 A storm had felled many trees.
 All other trails were in excellent condition.
 Jackson Flats Trail goes through a forest, completely shaded.
 Canyon Trail goes through a combination of forest cover and valley views.
+When it nears the Indian Trail, it starts gaining elevation.
+Indian Trail gains elevation to reach Butano Fire Road, which also continues to gain elevation until it reaches the intersection with Olmo Fire Road.
+Ray Linder Memorial Trail is a decent trail, similar to Jackson Flats Trail.
 On the way back to the entrance kiosk, Olmo Fire Road offers great views of Santa Cruz Mountains in the south.
 Doe Ridge Trail is a fantastic trail going through redwoods.
-Butano Creek Trail is another fine trail that meanders next to Little Butano Creek, crossing it a few times.
 Ano Nuevo Trail is particularly steep, losing 800 ft in 0.8 miles as it descends to entrance kiosk.